Zenoixnoize/GARFIELD-BOT-API/README.md

     ```

 ## Writing Custom Functionality
-Baileys is written with custom functionality in mind.
+GarfieldAPI is written with custom functionality in mind.
 Instead of forking the project & re-writing the internals, you can simply write your own extensions.

 First, enable the logging of unhandled messages from WhatsApp by setting:
 ``` ts